danesm/RippleLedgerDemo/README.md

   # What might explain the variation in time between new ledgers?

 XRP Ledger enables peer-to-peer transaction settlement across a decentralized network of computers which participate in concensus process to validate the group of transactions.

-There could be some variation in time between the ledgers due to NTP (Network Time Protocol)as every peer needs to  keep its  clock in sync with UTC and and sometimes these peers can be out of sync slightly & may cause minor delay in concensus.
+There could be some variation in time between the ledgers as all peer uses NTP for keeping their clock in sync with UTC and occassionally nodes can be out of sync just slightly and they may cause overlaps in concensus process.

-Also network congetion could also contribute to delay in voting process.
+Also network congetion could play role in delay in voting process.

+ #Additional questions :

+1: Enhance the script to calculate the min, max, and average time that it took for a new ledger to be validated during the span of time captured.

+Gnuplot stats can be used to calculate min, max and average.

+2: There are some other (better) ways that you could use the rippled API to find how long each ledger took to close/validate.
+Using the API documentation, find and describe one of these methods (you don’t need to actually implement it).

+One way could be to use Ripple public API’s   ‘Ledger Methods’.

+ Ledger Methods provides a method called ‘ledger’ which can be called using webSocket/Json-rpc or command line.
+ The response of this method call is as follows-

+{

+  "id": 14,

+  "result": {

+    "ledger": {

+      "accepted": true,

+      "account_hash": "53BD4650A024E27DEB52DBB6A52EDB26528B987EC61C895C48D1EB44CEDD9AD3",

+      "close_flags": 0,

+      "close_time": 638329241,

+      "close_time_human": "2020-Mar-24 01:40:41.000000000 UTC",

+      "close_time_resolution": 10,

+      "closed": true,

+      "hash": "1723099E269C77C4BDE86C83FA6415D71CF20AA5CB4A94E5C388ED97123FB55B",

+      "ledger_hash": "1723099E269C77C4BDE86C83FA6415D71CF20AA5CB4A94E5C388ED97123FB55B",

+      "ledger_index": "54300932",

+      "parent_close_time": 638329240,

+      "parent_hash": "DF68B3BCABD31097634BABF0BDC87932D43D26E458BFEEFD36ADF2B3D94998C0",

+      "seqNum": "54300932",

+      "totalCoins": "99991024049648900",

+      "total_coins": "99991024049648900",

+      "transaction_hash": "50B3A8FE2C5620E43AA57564209AEDFEA3E868CFA2F6E4AB4B9E55A7A62AAF7B"

+    },

+    "ledger_hash": "1723099E269C77C4BDE86C83FA6415D71CF20AA5CB4A94E5C388ED97123FB55B",

+    "ledger_index": 54300932,

+    "validated": true

+  },

+  "status": "success",

+  "type": "response"

+}

+Where following response items can be used,

+ledger.parent_close_time	Integer        The time at which the previous ledger was closed.

+ledger.close_time	        Integer	The time this ledger was closed, in seconds since the Ripple Epoch

+So formula to calculate closure time for the ledger will be-

+Latency = ( ledger.close_time  - ledger.parent_close_time ) in seconds.